Aviation SMS Implementations Take Years to Fully Mature

 Here are some lessons learned that hopefully will give you some vicarious experience.

-1. Not Everyone is Interested in Your SMS Program
+1. Not Everyone Is Interested in Your Aviation SMS

 For most aviation service providers, aviation SMS programs are required.
 Most employees believe they are already safe.